+We draw attention to Notes 3 and 13 of the financial statements.
+The goodwill balance is \$382,370 thousand.
 Goodwill is reviewed for impairment annually or more frequently if certain impairment indicators arise.
-An impairment loss is recognized in earnings if the carrying amount exceeds its estimated recoverable amount.
-The recoverable amount of each of the cash generating units has been determined using fair value less cost to sell.
-To determine fair value less costs to sell, the Company utilized five-year cash flow forecasts using the annual budget approved by the Board of Directors as a basis for such forecasts.
-Significant assumptions used in determining the recoverable amount include gross margin percentages, terminal value growth rates and after-tax discount rates.
+An impairment loss is recognized in earnings if the carrying amount exceeds its estimate recoverable amount.
+The recoverable amount of each of the cash generating units has been determined using value in use.
+To determine value in use, the Company utilized five-year cash flow forecasts using the annual budget approved by the Board of Directors as a basis for such forecasts.
+Significant assumptions used in the cash flow forecasts include gross margin percentages, terminal value growth rates and after-tax discount rates.